blex-max/expos/docs/usage.md

 ## Thresholding on Complexity (`RCMPLX`)

-Unlike `QRK`/`TJAC`, `RCMPLX` has no resampling null to calibrate against: it is a property of the reference sequence alone, not of the read data, so there is no false-positive rate to derive a cutoff from. `RCMPLX` reports the *minimum* LZ76 phrase count over the 100-base windows tiling the flank, not a mean — a single genuinely repetitive window near the variant is real, actionable signal on its own, and a mean over many windows across a wide flank dilutes exactly that signal almost to invisibility. `RCMPLX < 20` is a practical operating point rather than a calibrated threshold, justified instead by real-data corroboration, checked two independent ways:
+Since it is a property of the reference sequence alone, `RCMPLX` has no resampling null against which to calibrate. `RCMPLX` reports the *minimum* LZ76 phrase count over 100-base windows tiling the flank. `RCMPLX < 20` is justified by real-data corroboration, checked two independent ways:

-1. **Downstream alignment quality.** On a real annotated somatic call set, binning calls by `RCMPLX` and comparing against markers `RCMPLX` never sees (the read-alignment-based `CLPM`/`ASRD`/`ASMD` fields from the calling pipeline, and expos's own `MLAS`) shows a real, monotonic degradation in `ASRD`/`ASMD`/`MLAS` as `RCMPLX` falls, steepest in the bottom two or three deciles of real calls, which is where 20 sits.
+1. **Downstream alignment quality.** On a real annotated somatic call set, binning calls by `RCMPLX` and comparing against alignment score read directly from the BAM's `AS` tag shows a monotonic degradation in alignment score as `RCMPLX` falls, steepest in the bottom two or three deciles of real calls, where 20 sits.
-   `CLPM` shows no discriminating power either way in this call set.
-2. **Independent sequence-structure confirmation.** A separate, purely reference-sequence-based tandem-repeat detector (no read data, no LZ76) run over the same window agrees: the length of the longest periodic repeats found correlates with `RCMPLX` (Spearman ≈ -0.5, monotonic across deciles), confirming low `RCMPLX` reflects genuine local repetitiveness rather than being an artefact correlated with something else.
+2. **Independent sequence-structure confirmation.** A separate tandem-repeat detector run over the same window agrees: the length of the longest periodic repeats found correlates with `RCMPLX` (Spearman ≈ -0.5, monotonic across deciles), confirming low `RCMPLX` reflects genuine local repetitiveness rather than being an artefact correlated with something else.

-This threshold was also checked at flank sizes from 200 to 400 bases before the default settled at 250; the degradation pattern barely moved across that range, so the cutoff isn't sensitive to the exact flank chosen.

 !!! note "Caveat"
     Treat as a continuous risk factor to combine with other statistics, not a clean binary classifier of "difficult" vs "normal" sequence.